icons

 6. Fabric Softener

-If you’re looking for an alternative for market repellents then try mixing fabric softener with water and store it in a spray bottle.
+If you’re looking for an alternative to market repellents, then try mixing fabric softener with water and store it in a spray bottle.
 Whenever you spot a cockroach, spray this mixture on it directly and watch it die.
-But, this might not be the best solution for a large scale infestation.
+But, this might not be the best solution for a large-scale infestation.

 7. Silica Aerogel and Sugar